bhk/scam/reference.md

  - Manifest macros

 Manifest functions are like other functions in SCAM, except that they are provided by the language itself.
-Special forms, builtins, and macros are not functions, so they do not have values and cannot be passed to other functions; they can only be invoked like a function.
+Special forms, built-ins, and macros are not functions, so they do not have values and cannot be passed to other functions; they can only be invoked like a function.